 The new addition to the Music Building, combined with the extensive remodeling of the old building, gives Fresno State one of the best music facilities in the 23-campus CSU system.
 These improvements will enable the Music Department to exert a far-reaching impact on music performance and music education in the Central Valley for years to come.

 About Fresno State

 As Central California's major university, California State University, Fresno is one of the oldest of the 23 institutions within the California State University system.
 The University was founded as Fresno State Normal School in 1911, became a teacher's college in 1921, and has offered advanced degrees since 1949.
 The university's popular nickname is "Fresno State."
 Dedicated to academic excellence, Fresno State annually enrolls over 17,000 students.
 Fresno State confers baccalaureate degrees in 58 fields and a doctorate in educational leadership.
 Fresno State's 327-acre main campus and its 1,083-acre University Farm are located at the northeast edge of Fresno, California, at the foot of the majestic Sierra Nevada range.
 The surrounding San Joaquin Valley is one of the richest agricultural areas in the world, and Fresno County is the sixth largest metropolitan area in California.
 The university is within an hour's drive of many mountain and lake resorts and within a three- or four-hour drive of both Los Angeles and San Francisco.
-Prospective students may arrange for a tour of the Fresno State campus through the University Outreach Services Office at (559) 278-2048.
+Prospective students may arrange for a tour of the Fresno State campus through the University Admissions and Recruitment Office at (559) 278-2048.